Sam-Sims/kractor/README.md

 This option will specify the output files containing the extracted reads.
 The order of the output files is assumed to be the same as the input.

-By default the compression will be inferred from the output file extension for supported file types (gz, bzip, lzma and zstd).
+By default the compression will be inferred from the output file extension for supported file types (`gzip`, `bzip`, `lzma` and `zstd`).
 If the output type cannot be inferred, plaintext will be output.

 #### Kraken Output